neha037/Easy_Order/README.md

 # Easy_Order
-Light weight java application to recive order from customer and display total amount.
+Lightweight java application to receive orders from a customer and display total amount.
+This is made by using Core Java and Swing.